richarvey/techshift-modernise/content/page/lab4.md

 Select our data bucket.
 Click Upload and drop the Infra.yaml.zip file from step 6 onto the upload screen.
 Click Upload.

-Select the CodePipeline service and select the TSAGallery-Infra Pipeline to confirm it has run.
+Select the CodePipeline service and select the TSABootstrap Pipeline to confirm it has run.
 It may take a few minutes to start and run.
 Both Source and Deploy should now show Succeeded.

 #### Move the existing data